New Haven Line: Meadowlands game day service

 The Train to the Game service on the New Haven Line to the Meadowlands Sports Complex operated only for Sunday 1 pm New York Giants and New York Jets NFL games.
 The first game scheduled was on September 20, 2009, when the New York Jets hosted the New England Patriots, following a successful test of trains in non-revenue service on August 23.

-The service was operated using New Jersey Transit (NJT) equipment under an operating agreement among NJT, Metro-North, and Amtrak.
+The service was operated using NJ Transit equipment under an operating agreement among NJT, Metro-North, and Amtrak.
 NJT equipment was required as its electric locomotive power was capable of running under the various catenary systems over three separate railroads using different power supplies.
 The program was only offered for the early afternoon games so that the NJT equipment could be moved back in place for the Monday morning rush hour.

 The service made limited stops on New Haven Line, and used the Hell Gate Line to access New York Penn Station and Secaucus Junction.
 At Secaucus, riders transferred to a shuttle on the Meadowlands Rail Line.
 Stops included New Haven, West Haven, Bridgeport, Fairfield, Westport, South Norwalk, Stamford, Greenwich, Rye, Larchmont, Penn Station, and Secaucus.